ZachStermon/HaskellChess/README.md

 This project is an ongoing chess application written entirely in Haskell.
 The program features effiecient AI using minimax with A/B pruning.

+# Instructions

+Run main.hs and type "main" in GHCI and follow on screen instructions

 Some reseach for this project was found at: